microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Runtime/RuntimeFactory/Create.md

 ## Remarks

-Only one runtime can be created per async local context.
-This is not a thread-safe operation.
+Only one task runtime can be created per process.
+If you create a new task runtime it replaces the previously installed one.

 ## See Also